Simply Shutters timber plantation shutters are the perfect combination of form, function, durability and style.

-Timber Plantation Shutters are tested for the extremes of humidity, temperature and accelerated ageing to deliver a quality shutter which is strong, durable and extremely stable.
+Our timber plantation shutters are a high quality shutter which is strong, durable and extremely stable.

-Timber shutters are available in three blade sizes, fourteen standard colours and thirteen stunning stained and lacquered tones.
-You can also have our shutters custom painted in any Dulux colour.
+Timber shutters are available in three blade sizes, fourteen standard colours and thirteen stains and lacquers.
+Alternatively, we also offer any Dulux paint colour.

-Our own specially formulated paints and stains are used.
-Our colours are UV resistant, environmentally friendly, low in VOC, and only non-toxic water-based paints are used.
-They are safe for children, asthmatics and pets.
+Our own specially formulated paints and stains are UV resistant, environmentally friendly, low in VOC, non-toxic and water-based.
+Safe for children, asthmatics and pets.